xuweiting/CarND/CarND-LaneLines-P1/writeup_template.md

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to we should have variable parameters for the pipeline which depends on the images proccessed.that is to say we should have a algorithm which can choose the right parameters.
+A possible improvement would be to we should have variable parameters for the pipeline which depends on the images proccessed.that is to say we should have a algorithm which can choose the right parameters.But I have no idea on how to do it.